Tym17/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 // As a second array value you need to pass method that should be executed when processor called
 </code></pre>

 There is a possibility to set the level of verbosity.
 As for now there are 3 levels: ERROR(writes only errors to the log), INFO(only important information is written to the log, default value), DEBUG(everything is written).
 Verbosity log level can be set for each handler separately by calling setLevel() method.
 If you want to set verbosity level via command line parameter, you should change 'verbose' option at application launch.

 There is a possibility to format log messages via monolog formatter.
 To make formatter functionality work it needs to be set to specified log handler using setFormatter() method.
 Currently we have one formatter class (MessageFormatter) that sets certain format (depends on verbosity level) during message handling (via format() method executed from handler).

 As for now manipulation with logger, adding handler(s), processor(s) to it and processing verbose mode is performed in process() method of Migration\Logger\Manager class.
 Mentioned method is called during application start.

-<h2 id="extension-points">Extension Points</h2>
+## Extension Points {#extension-points}

-####Custom Resource Type of Source
+### Custom Resource Type of Source

 By default Data Migration Tool works with MySQL DB of Magento 1 as source of data to transfer it to Magento 2.
-But source data type can be changed to CSV as an example.
+But source data type can be changed to {% glossarytooltip 6341499b-ead9-4836-9794-53d95eb48ea5 %}CSV{% endglossarytooltip %} as an example.
 There is resource_adapter_class_name option in config.xml that can hold custom class name to resource adapter which can be implemented to work with CSV as an example or any other data type.

-####Map Step configuration
+### Map Step configuration

 In most cases modification of map will be enough.

-####Custom Handler
+### Custom Handler

 Custom handlers can be used for cases where data in a field should be transformed with more complex algorithm.
 There are a lot of custom handlers out of the box in src/Migration/Handler/ folder.
 Custom handlers are used in Settings step and Map step.

-####Custom Steps
+### Custom Steps

 Data Migration Tool provides possibility to add custom steps to migration procedure (see Step internals).

-<h2 id="automatic-tests">Automatic Tests</h2>
+## Automatic Tests {#automatic-tests}

 There are 3 types of tests in Data Migration Tool: static, unit and integration tests.
 They all are located in tests/ directory of the tool and they are located in folders, which are the same as the type of the test (e.g. unit tests are located in tests/unit folder).
 To launch the test you should have phpunit installed.
 In such case you should change current folder to the folder of test and launch phpunit.
 See the example below.

 <pre><code>[10:32 AM]-[vagrant@debian-70rc1-x64-vbox4210]-[/var/www/magento2/vendor/magento/migration-tool]-[git master]
 $ cd tests/unit

 [10:33 AM]-[vagrant@debian-70rc1-x64-vbox4210]-[/var/www/magento2/vendor/magento/migration-tool/tests/unit]-[git master]
 $ phpunit
 PHPUnit 4.1.0 by Sebastian Bergmann.
 ....
 </code></pre>